-There is limited scientific evidence that examines whether strength exercises can help reduce or manage hip flexor pain or not.
+There’s limited scientific evidence that examines whether strength exercise can help reduce or manage hip flexor pain.
 One randomized-controlled trial with 33 healthy, female athletes finds that strength training of the hip flexors may be “promising for future prevention and treatment of acute and longstanding hip-flexor injuries.”

-Given that exercise, in general, has some analgesic effects, perhaps almost any type of strength training exercise can help alleviate the symptoms of hip flexor pain—similar to low back pain studies where no type of exercise is superior to another for reducing pain.
+Given that exercise, in general, has some analgesic effects, perhaps almost any type of strength training exercise can help alleviate the symptoms—similar to low back pain studies where no type of exercise is superior to another for reducing pain.

 Supine knee ups with band

 For beginners, you can start by lying on the floor on your back with your legs together.
 Then bring your knees toward your chest and straighten your legs back to the starting position.